 Is your company prepared to make the transition?
-Do you have experts, software, or solutions that can facilitate the regulatory filing?
-An excellent place to start looking for answers to these questions is understanding more about XBRL and its merits.
+Do you have experts, software, or solutions that can facilitate regulatory filing?
+An excellent place to start looking for answers to these questions is to understand more about XBRL and its merits.
 Here is a low-down on all you should know about it.

 XBRL (eXtensible Business Reporting Language) is an open international standard for digital business reporting.
 Anyone can use this language to collect the exact data they want, unambiguously.
 They are akin to barcodes, telling you exactly what data is available in a report.
 They are tagged with specific taxonomies to provide information about how this data comes together for a particular operation or financial insight.

 Data is made consistent across companies facilitating data relations.
 Considering all information is tagged according to a specific taxonomy, reporters can be confident that consumption and analysis of data are accurate and based on previously agreed-upon definitions.
 Data is tagged across many layers, linked by XBRL tags, providing a birds-eye view of information.
 For instance, when an XBRL user is looking for profit, a simple element search will identify values along with other vital attributes like currency, scale, period, and dimensions.